The good news: home prices in 2018 are up. In fact, they are 10% higher in low-tier sales than a year earlier, as of January 2018.

 As seen in the chart, per capita income and the Consumer Price Index (CPI) have increased at a similar rate over the past ten years.
 Thus, income on its own has looked like it’s doubled in the past twenty years, though it hasn’t gone very far at all.
 Most of the income gained has gone towards paying for goods at increased prices – inflation’s annual bit on the dollar earned.
 However, the good news is average incomes have recently seen a steeper increase over the past two years than the several years prior.

-Real home prices adjusted to 2015’s dollar have risen much more quickly, with real prices 109% higher at the end of 2016 than at the end of 2000.
-Compare this to the 21% increase in real income over the same period.
+Real home prices adjusted to 2015’s dollar have risen much more quickly, with real prices 167% higher at the beginning of 2018 than at the beginning of 2000.
+Compare this to the 26% increase in real income over the same period.

 It’s not all doom and gloom.
 Nationally, the average American family makes less than it did 15 years ago.
 However, in California, average income is rising.
 Further, educational attainment in California continues to increase — a good sign for higher incomes going forward.